codecraftsuk/web-dev-bootcamp/rough_plan.md

 ```

-## Week 4
+## Week 3

 ### Project demo using HTML CSS

-Show a project in which we build a full website with at least a few web pages.
+Show a project in which we build a website with at least a few web pages.
 Show how you would use git for version control.

-## Week 5
+## Week 4

 ### Javascript